Posted on Tuesday, January 6th, 2004

 Posted on Tuesday, February 3rd, 2004

 And in the "color me surprised department," I am really into the Pet Shop Boys album I just bought called Release.
-It's a radical departure from their usual synth-pop stuff and has some really nifty slow tunes on it... my favorites being Home and Dry, E-Mail, and The Night I Fell in Love (sure I can't relate to it, but it's all good!).
+It's a radical departure from their usual synth-pop stuff and has some really nifty slow tunes on it... my favorites being Home and Dry, E-Mail, and The Night I Fell in Love.
 As expected, Johnny Marr adds sublime texture with his masterful guitar accompaniment (making me miss The Smiths and Electronic all the more).
 I guess it's time I look into Johnny Marr and the Healers which, alas, is not available for purchase from the iTunes Music Store.
+What a surprise.

 Posted on Sunday, February 8th, 2004